AshleyJ1N/yijinwang.github.io/index.md

 # Bio
 I am Yijin Wang (王仪瑾), a first-year PhD student at American University.
 I'm working in the lab of [Prof. Bei Xiao](https://sites.google.com/site/beixiao/home?authuser=0), and we are investigating how the human brain perceives materials in different dimensions, using a combination of machine learning and neuroscience methods.
 Recently, we have become interested in how humans memorize different kinds of materials.
 I previously worked in the lab of [Prof. Juan Chen](http://juanchenpsy.scnu.edu.cn/).
-We are interested in investigating the representation of tools under unconscious conditions using various deep neural networks.
+We are interested in investigating the representation of tools under unconscious conditions using deep neural networks.
 Please click [here](CV_WYJ.pdf) to download my CV.
 <br>
 <br>